I. About CBP:

 All interview appointments must be scheduled via CBP’s Trusted Traveler Website – https://ttp.cbp.dhs.gov/

 The U.S. Embassy in Singapore is not an official Global Entry Enrollment Center.
 Customs and Border Protection (CBP) officers have their primary mission and duties to fulfill and conduct interviews at the U.S. Embassy in Singapore as an accommodation to eligible applicants, i.e. U.S. citizens, U.S. Lawful Permanent Residents and eligible foreign nationals including Singaporeans.
-Hence interview appointments are very limited at the U.S. Embassy in Singapore and are generally held on Wednesdays from 9am to 12noon.
+Interview appointments are very limited at the U.S. Embassy in Singapore and are generally held on Wednesdays.

 In addition, eligible applicants residing outside of Singapore may schedule their interview appointments at the U.S. Embassy in Singapore.
 However, please be forewarned that appointments are made at the applicants’ own risk.
 Should CBP’s Enrollment system be down on the day of your appointment, CBP officers in Singapore reserve the right to reschedule your interview.